A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Summary and Discussions

 \section{Summary and Discussions}

-In this work, we have established a multi-messenger framework to evaluate the contribution of SBO-like LL~GRBs to the diffuse neutrino background.
-By anchoring our models to multi-wavelength observations of the SBO candidates GRB~060218 and GRB~100316D, we demonstrate that this single source class can naturally account for a multi-component neutrino spectrum spanning from $10$~TeV to EeV.
-However, the two sources represent distinct regimes: the GRB 060218 configuration provides a significant flux of $\sim$100~TeV neutrinos during the prompt phase but lacks a substantial UHE component.
-Conversely, the GRB 100316D configuration contributes effectively to the UHE neutrino sky but remains inefficient at energies below 1~PeV.
-To account for the entire observed energy range of diffuse neutrinos, the diversity in the inferred parameter space must be satisfied across this population, especially the properties of circumstellar material for the UHE regime.
+This work presents the first unified framework to explain the 220 PeV neutrino event as a rare detection from the intrinsically faint SBO-like LL~GRB population.
+Our results demonstrate that the afterglow phase can produce such an orphan UHE neutrino while the prompt signal remains below detection thresholds, providing a physical explanation for the absence of coincident sub-PeV or electromagnetic counterparts.

-A central conclusion of this work is that the distinct spectral regimes observed in the diffuse flux are intrinsic features of the same physical event.
-While the prompt and afterglow phases share a common central engine, their respective neutrino production efficiencies are governed by independent physical parameters.
-Consequently, individual events do not necessarily manifest as broadband power-law emitters.
-Instead, the non-power-law nature of the spectrum allows a source in a low-density environment to produce a detectable prompt signal without a corresponding UHE afterglow component.
-Conversely, this explains the occurrence of a UHE neutrino, such as the $\sim 220$ PeV KM3NeT event, where the afterglow flux is detectable even if the prompt-phase emission remains below sensitivity thresholds.
+Using multi-wavelength observations of the SBO-like LL GRBs 060218 and 100316D, we constrain the physical parameter spaces for both phases and demonstrate that this subclass can naturally produce a two-hump neutrino spectrum spanning from $10$~TeV to EeV, deviating from a single power law.
+Moreover, the non-power-law nature of the spectrum allows a source in a low-density environment to produce a detectable prompt signal without a corresponding UHE afterglow component.
+We also show that the two sources represent distinct regimes.
+The GRB 060218 configuration provides a significant flux of $\sim$100~TeV neutrinos during the prompt phase but lacks a substantial UHE component.
+Conversely, the GRB 100316D configuration contributes effectively to the UHE neutrino sky while remaining inefficient below 1~PeV.
+To contribute significantly to the entire diffuse neutrino flux, the population must exhibit a wide range of physical parameters, particularly the CBM properties that govern the UHE regime.
+Notably, our model requires a CR energy budget of $\mathcal{E}_{\rm CR} \sim 10^{50}\rm~erg$ per burst, below the $\sim 4 \times 10^{51}\rm~erg$ observational constraints of UHECR flux given the local LL~GRB rate~\citep{Zhang:2017moz, PierreAuger:2024flk}.
+While our analysis focuses on SBO-like LL~GRBs, these results establish a broader physical principle: any transient hosting successive shock regimes can naturally produce a multi-hump neutrino spectrum, such as stripped-envelope supernovae~\citep{Sawada:2024rfz}.